-A qualified and licensed therapist is the best treatment for PTSD nightmares, a psychiatrist can provide medicine to reduce the occurrence of PTSD nightmares.
+A psychiatrist can provide medicine to reduce the occurrence of PTSD nightmares.
 New research into an older drug used for high blood pressure, Prazosin, has been promising, this drug is now being prescribed to help reduce the occurrence of PTSD nightmares.
 Other drugs prescribed for PTSD also reduce the occurrence of PTSD nightmares.
 Reducing the stress levels experienced with PTSD does help with controlling nightmares.

 The use of benzodiazepines does not affect the occurrence of nightmares, and many mental health professionals are no longer prescribing these types of drugs for PTSD or the nightmares.
 Sleeping pills are never a good treatment for PTSD nightmares.
 Many who suffer from these nightmares believe sleeping pills will help, but it only adds to the problem by causing sleep disturbances, and an inability to wake and sleep without the use of drugs is a serious side effect.